Health and Safety Information

 Natural Pigments artist materials do not present any major hazard when used with care and common sense.
-It should, however, be emphasized that as with other chemical products, high standards of general hygiene should be adhered to, both during and after use of these products and warnings given on individual products should be followed.
-Prolonged contact with the skin and ingestion (or swallowing) of the product should be avoided.
+It should, however, be emphasized that, as with other chemical products, high general hygiene standards should be adhered to both during and after using these products, and warnings given on individual products should be followed.
+Prolonged contact with the skin and ingestion (or swallowing) should be avoided.
 This includes avoiding practices such as applying paint with the fingers or pointing brushes in the mouth.

-For Safety Data Sheets (SDS) or Material Safety Data Sheets (MSDS), click on the following category links to see specific data sheets for each product range.
+To obtain Safety Data Sheets (SDS), click on the Health and Safety tab on the specific product page.
 The safety data sheets include all the relevant health and safety information and indicate that our products have been tested to the appropriate standard.
-Health and safety information can also be found on individual product pages.

 If you search for product information that you cannot find on our website, please contact us.

 For more information, please read the following: